nttgin/BGPalerter/.github/ISSUE_TEMPLATE/bug_report.md

 **Your information**
-Provide your name and your AS/company [1].

-[1] See Bert Hubert's post https://berthub.eu/articles/posts/anonymous-help/
+Provide your name and your AS/company (see Bert Hubert's post https://berthub.eu/articles/posts/anonymous-help/).